10hendersonm/Martyisms/README.md

 <a href="#im-not-drunk" id="im-not-drunk">#</a> Kids give you the opportunity to be proud of things you'd never be proud of yourself for.
 Nobody gets excited when I walk in a straight line or eat all of my broccoli.

+<a href="#kids-learn-things" id="kids-learn-things">#</a> One of the weirder moments of parenting is when your kid starts going to school and comes back with knowledge you didn't give them.
+Prior to that point, everything your child knows is information you gave them.

 ## Process

 <a href="#new-rules" id="new-rules">#</a> Don't change the rules in the middle of the game.